matthewmccullough/human-interaction-templates/examples/human-user-guide-for-matthew.md

 * **The Bar is High:** Be reliable, consistent, and predictable.
 [Human nature says you'll entrust greater responsibility to those who have earned it](https://www.clearerthinking.org/single-post/2017/08/14/This-adorable-game-explains-the-math-behind-interpersonal-trust).
 * **Help Me Grow:** Point out my mistakes and help me fix them.
 I crave help and love collaboration.
 You can open a pull request on any of my work products, and you will receive my thanks.

-### My long-time mantras
+### Long-time mantras

 * **Shu, Ha, Ri:** I believe in the [shuhari](https://en.wikipedia.org/wiki/Shuhari) approach of "Do one, pair on one, watch one."
 It's a three-part model for safely teaching and mentoring, progressing from demonstration to collaborative work to coaching.
-* **Early Warnings:** "It's OK to sometimes disappoint me, but please try not to surprise me."
+* **Early warnings:** "It's OK to sometimes disappoint me, but please try not to surprise me."
 It’s teamwork when we have to deal with bad news.
 Just let me know as soon as possible so I have time to think and suggest a path forward.
-* **Just Say It:** "Bad news ages like milk, not like cheese."
+* **Just say it:** "Bad news ages like milk, not like cheese."
 Most bad news is most effectively mitigated when the right people know about it early.

 ### How I coach people to do their best work

-* **Forever Learning:** Be constantly curious.
+* **Forever learning:** Be constantly curious.
 The more ways you add to your toolbelt, the more adaptable you'll be to any situation.
-* **Think Before Acting:** If something intense comes your way, let it simmer for at least five minutes.
+* **Think before acting:** If something intense comes your way, let it simmer for at least five minutes.
 Sometimes, [deciding not to send that letter](https://www.nytimes.com/2014/03/23/opinion/sunday/the-lost-art-of-the-unsent-angry-letter.html) is the best choice.

 ### How I like to get and give feedback

-* **Getting Feedback:** Early and often is best, and written first is ideal.
+* **Getting feedback:** Early and often is best, and written first is ideal.
 Point me to an example of what "good" looks like, and tell me how I can get there.
-* **Giving Feedback:** I prefer to give feedback to people who frequently demonstrate that they crave, accept, and act on it.
+* **Giving feedback:** I prefer to give feedback to people who frequently demonstrate that they crave, accept, and act on it.
 There's little benefit to giving feedback to unwilling recipients.

 ### Things that people might misunderstand about me